Rams’ gambles pay off with the ultimate prize: The Super Bowl LVI title

 But no one was mistaking the Rams for underdogs — not with their star-laden roster and their Super Bowl-or-bust approach to this season.
 They traded for Stafford last offseason.
 They continued during the regular season, trading for pass rusher Von Miller and signing Beckham after he was released by the Cleveland Browns in November.

 The moves paid off handsomely.
 Stafford had been winless in the playoffs over a dozen seasons with the Detroit Lions.
-In his first season with the Rams, he helped to secure four postseason victories and is now a champion.
-So, too, is Coach Sean McVay, who had admitted to being outcoached by Bill Belichick three years ago when the Rams, with Jared Goff at quarterback, lost to the New England Patriots in the Super Bowl.
+In his first season with the Rams, he helped secure four postseason victories and is now a champion.
+So, too, is Coach Sean McVay, who had admitted to being out-coached by Bill Belichick three years ago when the Rams, with Jared Goff at quarterback, lost to the New England Patriots in the Super Bowl.

 “It feels outstanding,” McVay said during the on-field celebration.
 “You talk about a resilient team. ...
 It’s poetic, man.”